Swedish Royal Burial Sites: House of Bernadotte, 1818 – present

 King Gustaf V was born on June 16, 1858, at Drottningholm Palace, the eldest son of King Oscar II of Sweden and Sophia of Nassau.
 On September 20, 1881, Gustaf married Princess Victoria of Baden in Karlsruhe, Germany.
 Victoria and Gustav had three sons, including King Gustaf VI Adolf who succeeded his father.
 Gustaf V became king in 1907 and reigned for nearly 43 years.

-At age 92, King Gustaf V died on October 29, 1950, in Drottningholm Palace due to complications of the flu and was buried at Riddarholmen Church.
+At age 92, King Gustaf V died on October 29, 1950, in Drottningholm Palace due to influenza complications and was buried at Riddarholmen Church.

 Crown Prince Carl Gustaf of Sweden (behind him are his sisters Christina and Birgitta) at the funeral of their great-grandfather King Gustaf V holding the hands of Queen Louise (left) and his mother Princess Sibylla (right)